 Read more on What You Need to Know Before Trading Bitcoin

-Bitcoin’s market cap hit new highs over $1 trillion in late 2021.
+Bitcoin’s market cap hit new highs of over $1 trillion in late 2021.
 However, the recent crypto crash brought the overall market cap to just over $666 billion with an average daily trading volume of $36.6 billion.
 Bitcoin has recorded its all-time high approaching $68,000 in November 2021.
-The top cryptocurrency is now trading around $35,000 levels, around 50% lower from its peak.
+The top cryptocurrency is now trading around $35,000 levels, around 50% lower than its peak.

 Bitcoin is the first blockchain-based cryptocurrency, created in 2009 by Satoshi Nakomoto.
 Since then, bitcoin has been attracting millions of investors and became the largest cryptocurrency by market cap.
 The virtual currency operates on a peer-to-peer network, blockchain, allowing users to make digital financial transactions without the need for a financial institution.

-The crypto crash in January 2022 caused Ether (ETH) to lose 50% of its value, rolling down from its record high at $4,800 in November 2021.
+The crypto crash in January 2022 caused Ether (ETH) to lose 50% of its value, rolling down from its record high of $4,800 in November 2021.
 ETH is now trading near $2,354 with a market cap that stands at $281 billion.

 Ethereum is the second-largest cryptocurrency by market cap, behind Bitcoin.
 Ethereum enjoys several competitive features over other cryptocurrencies.
 It is not just a coin, it’s an entire crypto platform with a wide range of uses.
 It also plays a significant role in daily digital transactions.
 Know more about the diverse features of Ethereum.

-USDT was launched in 2014, is one of the first cryptocurrencies to be pegged to the US dollar.
+USDT was launched in 2014, and is one of the first cryptocurrencies to be pegged to the US dollar.